 Other causes of Singleton can be catastrophic events.
 From the First World War the society of nations was born.
 The United Nations was born from World War II.
 A one world government could be the consequence of a threat, or an event that puts everyone in danger.

-Once created, a singleton could become the way of life for the foreseeable future as it will take measures to stay in existence and to keep away threats.
+Once created, a singleton could become the way of life for the foreseeable future as it will take measures to stay in existence and to keep threats away.

 4 advantages of a positive or neutral Singleton